CromwellCMS/Cromwell/website/docs/development/frontend-dependencies.md

 ## How to use

-There's no difference in source code, so you can use node_modules as usual:
+There's no difference in your source code, so you can use node_modules as usual:
 ```ts
 import { TextField } from '@material-ui/core';
 import React from 'react';